aviralb/babyavi/README.md

-# Baby -The simplest math library which is under developement made by Aviral Bhardwaj CDAC!
+# Babyavi -The simplest math library which is under developement made by Aviral Bhardwaj CDAC!

-With baby you can perform simple logical python programs
+With babyavi you can perform simple logical python programs
 # Overview
 The baby Python was written with fast use in mind.
 It provides the following key features